 Transforming his ideas into reality turned into a year-long journey of finding just the right people and products to make it happen.

 The homeowner heard about CliqStudios from one of his contractors, and he like the internet-based cabinet idea.
-He combined our cabinets (Dayton style in Urban Stone paint) with locally sourced wood for the island, and light fixtures recreated from those he liked at a local restaurant.
+He combined our cabinets (Shaker style in Light Gray paint) with locally sourced wood for the island, and light fixtures recreated from those he liked at a local restaurant.

 As a part of his minimalist style, the homeowner opted for no wall cabinets.
 He also chose thin countertops that nearly match the cabinets.

 The herringbone backsplash and beautiful pendant lighting definitely take center stage in this kitchen.
 The rustic wood flooring carries over to the open shelving over the spacious peninsula.
 Shaker cabinets painted in White add just the right touch of elegance and comfort to this small kitchen space.